IceHermit/CSOT-GenAI/week2/SUBMISSION.md

 # Setup

-- You need the following modules installed on your machine
+- You need the following modules installed on your machine (call `pip install -r requirements.txt`)
 ```
 opanai
 dotenv
 textual
 requests
+beautifulsoup4
 ```

 - You also need an OpenAI API key and a Serper API key.